Pylons/pyramid/docs/narr/environment.rst

 |                                 |                             |
 +---------------------------------+-----------------------------+

-.. note:: For backwards compatibility purposes, the following aliases can be used for configurating asset reloading: ``PYRAMID_RELOAD_RESOURCES`` (envvar) and ``reload_resources`` (config file).
+.. note:: For backwards compatibility purposes, aliases can be used for configurating asset reloading: ``PYRAMID_RELOAD_RESOURCES`` (envvar) and ``reload_resources`` (config file).